HPDL-Group/Merak/docs/api_doc.md

 -   train_schedule (str, Optional,  defaults to '1f1b') -- Possible choices are the pipe schedules as strings: '1f1b','pre_recompute_1f1b','ds_default','last_no_recompute_1f1b','shifted_critical_path'.
 -   partition_method (str, Optional, defaults to 'uniform') -- Possible choices are the pipeline layer partition strategy as strings: 'uniform','uniform_floor','parameters'.
+-   split_method(str, Optional, defaults to 'farthest_min_deps') -- Possible choices are graph partion method as strings: 'farthest_min_deps','layer_split','nearest_min_deps'.
+-   custom_split_points(List(str), defaults to None) -- Create split points for layer_split method, default is None.
+-   trace_method(str, defaults to 'fx') -- None refers to no tracing, 'fx' refers to use torch.fx for tracing, 'dynamo' refers to use torch._dynamo for tracing.
+-   trace_model(str, Optional, defaults to '') -- Add new trace module. example: --trace_model 'Qwen2ForCausalLM'.
 -   init_method_std (float, defaults to 0.02) -- Standard deviation of the zero mean normal distribution used for tp weight initialization in Megatron.
 -   activation_checkpointing (bool, defaults to True) -- Whether to use activation checkpointing.
 -   checkpoint_num_layers (int, defaults to 1) -- Chunk size (number of layers) for checkpointing.